 19. Low vision tools can help

-Low vision is not a normal part of aging, but for those who do experience vision loss from an eye disease, there are several low vision tools that can help with maintaining independence.
+Loss of good vision is not a normal part of aging.
+But if you have vision loss from an eye disease, low vision tools can help you maintain independence.
 These range from smartphone apps that read text aloud to hand-held magnifiers.
-A low vision rehabilitation team will help with personalized recommendations for making life easier.
+A low vision rehabilitation team can provide personalized recommendations to make life easier.

 As you age, expect to get dilated eye exams more often to make sure all is well with your eye health.
 The Academy recommends all healthy adults get a baseline eye exam with an ophthalmologist by age 40.
 Seniors over the age of 65 should see an ophthalmologist every one to two years.